 Medical, legal and investigation experience, working in sensitive situations and relevant training are considered assets.

-Interested applicants may apply to be a community coroner in the following communities:
+Interested applicants may apply to be an investigating coroner in the following communities:

 - Beaver Creek